Burglary Lawyer in Albany

 This additional crime could include many others, including those related to:

 One horrible characteristic about burglary is that prosecutors do not even need to necessarily prove that you committed a crime.
 So long as they can demonstrate that you were “intending” on wrongdoing, they can increase a mere trespassing misdemeanor into a serious felony.
-No matter what your distinct situation is, you will need the aid of our determined Albany burglary attorneys to support you in keeping your freedom.
+No matter what your distinct situation is, you will need the aid of our determined burglary lawyer to support you in keeping your freedom.

 Over 100 Years of Combined Legal Experience